vimfn/get-quotes/README.md

 - [ ] Use any better API

 ---

- *This project was a part of my 21days JS challange.
-Read more about it [here](https://arunava.tech/) (will update the link with my blog link shortly) <br>
+ This project was a part of my 21days JS challange.
- I will be adding more features to it in the future.
-Feel free to contribute. 😊*